flatmax/vector-bass/README.md

 # WASM

 This is a project foundation for C++ and WASM.
+The output from the C++ are ES6 WASM modules for nodejs and the browser (loaded through an example webcomonent).
+You can test the output for this pacakge using npm : https://www.npmjs.com/package/libwasm You can test the output for this packaing using nodejs in the nodejs directory.

 # Building
 ## Initial Setup

 ./tools/autotools.sh

+### WASM

+source /usr/local/emsdk/emsdk_env.sh

 ## configuring
 ### native C++